rohit1kumar/bug-free-potato/README.md

 - Document the steps to get your code up and running on localhost
 - If possible, deploy your solution to a service like heroku, aws, etc and use MongoDB Atlas (This step is optional, but will give you brownie points) -->

-## API that takes an excel file as input, parses it and stores the data in the database and returns the data in JSON format.
+## API that takes an excel file as input, parses it and stores the data in the database and returns the data in JSON format, deployed on [Railway](https://pet.up.railway.app/)

 ---